A Local’s One Week French Riviera Itinerary

 As for the inland road, it takes you through a rugged landscape typical of Mediterranean scrubland and a little reminiscent of California.
 It’s also well worth exploring.

-Whichever route you choose, you’ll be in Fréjus fairly quickly.
+Whichever route you choose, you’ll be in Fréjus fairly quickly, typically in about 40 minutes from both Cannes or Grasse.

 On arrival, go straight to the historic center.
 Here, you'll always be halfway between unspoiled local life and the tourist dynamism of this famous town.
 The people of Provence love to come and swim in Fréjus, which is quieter and more intimate than Cannes and Nice.